kennyalive/blog/content/post/my-20-year-old-program.md

 * Put the dependent library source code into the project tree and build it with the rest of the program.
 * Consider whether it can be an optional feature if a huge dependency is needed.
 For example, the project is always bundled with a compact GLTF library, but USD scene support is an external dependency, and the project can still be built without it if needed.
 You can then show pretty GLTF rendering for your grandchildren, but you definitely will be too old for USD.
 * If the large library is an integral part of the project, consider bundling it, too.
 * If you are forced to use the library as an external dependency, create software release distributions containing everything.
 That's one direction I hoped GitHub could be helpful because it provides a feature to create software releases.
-Unfortunately, it does not support including git submodules or other forms of dependencies in release distribution.
+Unfortunately, it does not support including git submodules or other forms of dependencies in the release.
 Not helpful.
 AGAIN.
 * No need to update your dependencies on a daily basis.
 Focus on your todo list.